eflautt/ga-data-science/projects/readme.md

 You should be using GitHub for student-facing materials, project submission, feedback, and grading.

 In addition to your own instructional instance repo, we recommend setting up a separate student-facing repo for the course.
-For information on [how to set up a student-facing repo see these instructions](../resources/instructor-resources/github-repo-instance-guide.md).
+For information on [how to set up a student-facing repo, see these instructions](../resources/instructor-resources/github-repo-instance-guide.md).